zhihanyang2022/tmixfit/README.md

 Positive things:

+- It includes a very detailed derivation of the algorithm in PDF.
 - It can learn the degree-of-freedom (DOF) parameter as well (default option is no).
 - It runs fast even when the dataset is very large (e.g., 100,000), when DOF is fixed.
 - It checks whether log-likelihood increases at each iteration of EM.